MadhusudhanPathak/linkedin_connection/README.md

     └── icon128.png
 ```

-For a full technical reference, architecture, state shape, injected function documentation, selector lists, and what was tried and abandoned, see `AGENT.md`.
+For technical details, see `agent.md`.